Wolverine971/9takes/src/blog/people/creators/Jenna-Marbles.md

 	/>
 </div> -->

-> **Disclaimer** This analysis of Jenna Marbles's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jenna Marbles.
+> **Disclaimer** This analysis of Jenna Marbles's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Jenna Marbles.

 <p class="firstLetter"></p>